jacobdejean/hexguesser/README.md

 # hexguesser

 A 24 bit hexadecimal color guessing game.
-It is build using vite, typescript, vanilla css, and react
+It is build using vite, typescript, vanilla css, and react.

 ![Game screenshot](screenshot.png)